storyblok/storyblok-workflow-app/README.md

 $ ngrok http 3000 # the 3000 port is the Nuxt default
 ```

-Use the ngrok URL in the previous fields (app URL, oauth callback URL)
+Use the urls you get from ngrok to fill out the following fields in the app settings area in Storyblok:

+* `Url to your app` field: `https://YOUR_ID.ngrok.io/auth/connect/storyblok`
+* `Oauth2 callback url` field: `https://YOUR_ID.ngrok.io/auth/callback` (this URL must be include in `redirect_uri` property in `nuxt-auth` module)

 ### Check the App in Development

-After all, start the Nuxt dev server in yout terminal,
+After all, start the Nuxt dev server:

 ```bash
 $ yarn dev # npm run dev
 ```

-And go to the a specific space on Storyblok and install the App in its space.
+Now click the "Open" button in the app settings area of your app in Storyblok to install the app on a space.

 ### Deploy